RobertWesner/osdev/README.md

 It is 32bit for now.
 Will most likely be rewritten for 64bit once I am further educated in this field.

+> Clarification:
+>
+> This boots off floppy disk and has no CD drivers.

 ## Building